MIDAS Knowledge Base MIDAS Knowledge Base

 ...which indicates that Perl has been correctly installed!

-If all you see if a server error when access test.pl in your browser, it's likely that either you've not correctly configured Apache to handle .pl files and/or to execute cgi scripts (please refer back to our "How to install & configure Apache on a Windows server" guide), or there's a typo in your test.pl file.
+If all you see is a server error when accessing test.pl in your browser, it's likely that you've not correctly configured Apache to handle .pl files or to execute cgi scripts (please refer back to our "How to install & configure Apache on a Windows server" guide), or there's a typo in your test.pl file.
+See Troubleshooting below for more.

 Step 4 - Install Additional Modules